abajwa-hw/hdp-datascience-demo/README.md

 ```

-To run the Scala/Spark demo execute below then point your browser to port where ipython notebook starts on and open airline_spark.ipynb
+- To run the Scala/Spark demo execute below as demo user, then point your browser to port where ipython notebook starts on and open airline_spark.ipynb
 e.g. http://sandbox.hortonworks.com:9998
 ```
 source ~/.bashrc